Tereso Dosdos: Career

 Dosdos served as Registrar of Deeds of Cebu from 1925 to 1934, becoming the first to hold such position.
-He was the first Municipal Court Judge appointed for Cebu by then President Manuel L. Quezon. and he was again given the same appointment on July 11, 1947 by President Manuel Roxas.
+He was the first Municipal Court Judge appointed for Cebu by then President Manuel L. Quezon. and he was again given the same appointment on July 11, 1947, by President Manuel Roxas.
 On March 29, 1946, he was appointed Second Deputy Commissioner of Immigration, ad interim, by then President Sergio Osmeña.

-A prominent official of the Nacionalista Party, he was elected member of the 10th Philippine Legislature as representative of Cebu's old 1st legislative district from 1934–1935, defeating Wenceslao Fernan, the father of Marcelo Briones Fernan.
+A prominent official of the Nacionalista Party, he was elected member of the 10th Philippine Legislature as representative of Cebu's old 1st legislative district from 1934 to 1935, defeating Wenceslao Fernan, the father of Marcelo Briones Fernan.
 The 1st district then was composed of the towns of Bogo, Borbon, Pilar, Catmon, Danao, San Francisco, Tabogon, Tudela, Poro and Sogod.

-From January 24, 1939 to December 16, 1941, he was reelected to the same post and served in the 2nd National Assembly during the Commonwealth period.
+From January 24, 1939, to December 16, 1941, he was reelected to the same post and served in the 2nd National Assembly during the Commonwealth period.
 His victory was considered his biggest political feat as he defeated former Senator Celestino Rodriguez, who was then a veteran in politics.